CJ-Jackson/shorts/README.md

 # Usage

 ```
-# Let's run short in the background
+# Let's run shorts in the background
 $ shorts -a :8080 -u /home/user/shorts &

 # Let's go to that directory